CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Law firm AM would like to extend the SALI industry codes to include subcategories of real estate.
 In this example the "Real Estate" industry type with code "RES" will be extended by adding subtypes of real estate below it.

 The prefix code chosen is "@am".
-This prefix is chosen arbitrarily, but in planned versions of the API, extension keys and be registered and stored to facilitate data exchange.)
+This prefix is chosen arbitrarily, but in planned versions of the API, extension keys and prefix may be registered and stored to facilitate data exchange.

-The extension table would have this the following data.
+The extension table would have the following data.

 |Code | Set Code | Parent Code | Full Code Name |
 |-----|----------|-------------|----------------|